-In all circumstances, pupil behaviour will be monitored by the Form Tutor, with the assistance of the Key Stage Co-ordinator (if necessary).
-When necessary, a member of the Senior Leadership Team (SLT) may be involved.
+In all circumstances, pupil behaviour will be monitored by the Form Tutor, with the assistance of the Head of Year (if necessary).
+In some circumstances, a member of the Senior Leadership Team (SLT) may be involved.

-In certain circumstances, teachers have the power to search without consent for 'prohibited items' including mobile devices, knives, weapons, alcohol, illegal drugs, stolen items, tobacco & cigarette papers, fireworks, pornographic images and any article that has been or likely to be used to commit an offence, cause personal injury or damage to property.
+In certain circumstances, teachers have the power to search without consent for 'prohibited items' including knives, weapons, alcohol, illegal drugs, stolen items, tobacco & cigarette papers, fireworks, pornographic images and any article that has been or likely to be used to commit an offence, cause personal injury or damage to property.
 Any student found in possession of any of the above items is likely to be given the most severe sanctions available to the school and, in some circumstances, the police would be involved.
+(References: Section 550ZA of Education Act 1996 & Regulation 3: Schools (Specification and Disposal of Articles) Regulations 2012)